Nusiq/mcblend/docs/gui/object_properties.md

 - `Mesh type` - a dropdown list that lets you select between `Cube` or `Poly mesh`.
 Decides if the object should be exported as a cube or polymesh.
 - `UV Group` (textfield) - displays the UV group name of the selected object.
-- `Mirror` - the mirror property is used only during the UV-mapping.
+- `Mirror` - the mirror property is used only during the UV mapping.
 It affects the mapping of the object's faces in the same way as Minecraft's mirror property of a cube.
 - `Inflate` - stores the Minecraft's inflate property value of the cube.
 - `Min UV bound` - this property is used during automatic UV mapping.
 It defines the minimal space on the texture used for a cube.
 If a cube has width, height or depth lower than one unit of length, this property can be used to make sure that every face will get some space on the texture.